VapeTime

 Initial Research

-I looked at five competing apps with the goal of quitting either cigarettes or vaping.
+Competitive Analysis: I looked at five competing apps with the goal of quitting either cigarettes or vaping.
 No apps were found that covered both.
-Many of them tracked usage in the context of nicotine intake and money spent over time.
+Many calculated nicotine intake and money spent over time.
 One was just a simple chatbot that would remind users of the health risks of cigarette smoking.
 No competitors incorporated a timer to challenge users to defer nicotine gratification.

-After the competitive analysis was completed, I began research with a survey of smokers and vapers who had either successfully quit the habit or attempted to quit at least once prior if not more.
+Survey: I began research with a survey of smokers and vapers who had either successfully quit the habit or attempted to quit at least once prior.
 Results revealed that most participants:

-many users who successfully quit still occasionally smoke or vape (meaning that a level of forgiveness would be key — "you only fail when you stop trying").
+• Many users who successfully quit still occasionally smoke or vape (meaning that a level of forgiveness and a reminder of commitment would be key — "you only fail when you stop trying").

 Personas